sjaricenco/rethink_challenge_solved/README.md

 `/api` contains a .NET 6 Web API serving a pseudo database of contacts.
 The actual source of data is a contacts.json file.
 It contains a single REST API controller + global error handling middleware.

 ## How to run Angular application ##

+There are 2 ways to launch the Angular front-end:

+1. Navigate inside of `/ui` folder.
+Open source code in terminal or VS Code.
+Run the following command: `ng serve`